is-project-4th-year/build-your-portfolio-github-workflow-essentials-Nicoleangwenyi/Assignment.md

 Screenshot of a pull request creting with linked issue and project
 ### E. Merge Conflict Resolution

-- Screenshot of a resolved merge conflict (in a pull request, commit history, or your local terminal/GitHub Desktop).
+I was unable to make a merge conflict issue